Categories

 2. Martial Arts – FraGue’s Dojo of Discipline and Determination

-My introduction to discipline began on the mats of Judo, in my teen years.
+My introduction to discipline (or getting shit done – as I prefer to call it) began on the mats of Judo, in my teen years.
 What started as a youthful hobby evolved into a competitive pursuit, with a few national-level youth accolades to my name.
-But as the competitive heat rose, the essence of the art started waning.
+But as the competitive nature of the sport started to dominate, my appreciation of it faded away.
 Yet, the discipline and physicality rooted themselves deep within.
 Later, decades on, I felt the familiar pull of martial arts and stepped back into the realm with a fresh perspective.
 I first came across Kickboxing and later Tai Chi Chuan, Wing Tsun and Eskrima, but sadly time constraints shorted those journeys.
 Immersing myself in ancient Kung Fu traditions, I now learn at the International Lau Family Hung Kuen Kung Fu Academy in Salzburg.

 Old boxing gloves hanging on the wall